 Abstract

 Continuous evolution systems (PACE, PATHE) provide a powerful approach to protein engineering to increase Protein-DNA and Protein-Protein binding affinities and selectivity through directed evolution.
 Ad-hoc systems built from commercially available equipment have material costs on the order of $30,000 as well as high labor costs because of the requirement of continuous monitoring.
-Alternatively, by using inexpensive computational systems, commodity electronic and plumbing, and a few custom 3D-printed components, a bio-reactor can be built for approximatel $1000 which reduces oversight requirements through non-contact sensing, image processing, and computer-controlled feedback.
+Alternatively, by using inexpensive computational systems, commodity electronic and plumbing, and a few custom 3D-printed components, a bio-reactor can be built for approximately $1000 which reduces oversight requirements through non-contact sensing, image processing, and computer-controlled feedback.
 This inexpensive and easy-to-use apparatus will be provide a scalable platform for using directed evolution for protein engineering.

 Problem